reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1516/README.md

 $X -> Y$

-And we can think of the relationship between the time to build `X` from the initial `X'` and the time to build `Y` from the initial `Y'` like this:
+And we can think of the relationship between the time to build `X` from the initial `y'` and the time to build `Y` from the initial `y'` like this:

 $Y' = X' + y$

+Finally, when we let `y'_min` the minimum time to build `Y` from the initial, we can define it with the minimum time to build `X` from the initial, `x'_min`.

 </details>